AkhilmsAchu/rename-django-project/README.md

 # Rename-django-project

 This script makes it easy to change the name of your Django project.

+__Tested on Python 3.8 Django 2.8__

 ## Clone